 Are you informed on your rights and obligations?
 Do you regularly send out email marketing?
 Do you know what is and isn’t permitted when sending newsletters and other forms of Commercial Electronic Messages (CEM)?

-Our friend and expert, from Hinch Newman LLP and attorney in internet law, online marketing compliance, telemarketing compliance and regulatory defense, Richard B. Newman, speaks to this subject in the following post.
+Our friend from Hinch Newman LLP and attorney in internet law, online marketing compliance, telemarketing compliance and regulatory defense, Richard B. Newman, speaks to this subject in the following post.

 Considerations as CASL Private Right of Action Approaches